Oath Keepers leader to appear in court Friday on seditious conspiracy charges - KESQ

 Oath Keepers leader to appear in court Friday on seditious conspiracy charges

-As the Justice Department’s January 6 investigation takes a new turn with the use — for the first time in the Capitol attack prosecutions — of the seditious conspiracy charge, the founder of the Oath Keepers and another individual facing the charge will make their first appearance in court Friday.
+As the Justice Department’s January 6 investigation takes a new turn with the use — for the first time in the Capitol attack prosecutions — of the seditious conspiracy charge, the founder of the Oath Keepers and another individual facing the charge are making their first appearances in court Friday.

 At some point, those defendants will have an arraignment for them to enter their plea to the new seditious conspiracy charge, but those proceedings have not been scheduled yet,

-Vallejo — who prosecutors accuse of transporting weapons and coordinating with Rhodes a so-called “quick reaction force” team for January 6 — will appear virtually in a Phoenix hearing at 12:30 pm MT, before Magistrate Judge Deborah Fine.

-RELATED: Takeaways from the landmark sedition indictment against the Oath Keepers and why DOJ acted now
+RELATED: Takeaways from the landmark sedition indictment against the Oath Keepers and why DOJ acted no

-The hearings are what is known as a first appearance hearing, and it is not expected that the two defendants will enter their pleas.
-Instead, the hearings will concern their pretrial release and potential bail conditions.

 It’s possible at the hearing the Justice Department argues forcefully for the men to be held in jail, as they had done with several others in the case already, and prosecutors could even show evidence to the court to convince the judges they could be dangerous

-Note: This story has been updated with developments Friday.